Indoor mason jar herb garden for the kitchen. The perfect way to have fresh herbs for cooking all the time. Easy and DIY.

 Give them a good drink of water and that’s it.

 I’ve had this jar carrier for several years and I actually think it’s a milk bottle carrier.
 I bought it from one of the first friends I made online…Jody from The Petite Market.
 I don’t even remember how we met, but she’s been such a lovely friend and supporter of my blog.
-She doesn’t have any jar carriers in her shop right now, but she does have one sweet market basket that might work…or you can visit the link below to see more.
+She doesn’t have any jar carriers in her shop right now, but you can visit the link below to see more.